 That "more" was the word to which the Osonian's tired, buffeted brain sought to cling.
 Dizzily he asked, "Do you imply that I am the 'more'?"

 "You wonder how that can be?
 Listen: in return for what I do for you, you will help me - just by helping yourself.
 You will inch me towards retrieving my greatness, by achieving your own.
 Greatness is my food; I must have it and that means I must cultivate it in others, or suffer a famine inconceivable to your merely protoplasmic stomach!
 The reolues barely keep me alive.
-From my merger with this rock-wheeling singularity I can at least dance defiance at the World-Spirit that cut me off, but it is nothing to the uproar I would gladly cause, or have caused in the distant past during a short glorious era which I may tell you about some day after you, Tyoyg-man, have helped me to cause another - "
+From my merger with this rock-wheeling singularity I can at least dance defiance at the World Spirit who cut me off, but it is nothing to the uproar I would gladly cause, or would gladly have caused in the distant, short, glorious past era which I may tell you about some day after you, Tyoyg-man, have assisted me to cause another - "

 Raldl no longer distinguished the words that came at him from the hovering rock.
 All that was left to him was acquiescence in the irresistible dream-come-true.
 Even the use of the term 'Tyoyg-man' did not alert him.
 Tyoyg - collaborator with the darkness -